-Figure 4 illustrates the water balance for Big Bear MWD's lake account in 2016.
+Figure 4 illustrates the water balance for Big Bear MWD's lake account in 2017.
 Table 3 of Appendix B summarizes the results.
 This information shows the water actually in storage (from Table 1 of Appendix B), Mutual's water in storage (from Table 2 of Appendix B), and the difference between the two, which is the amount in Big Bear MWD's account.
-In 2016, Big Bear MWD's account balance began with 19,041 acre-feet and ended the year with 22,870 acre-feet.
-The increase in their account was 3,829 acre-feet.
-This increase was because the in-lieu deliveries to Mutual during the year were more than the evaporation losses, SWRCB releases, VD in-lieu lake releases, net snowmaking withdrawals and net wastewater exports.
+In 2017, Big Bear MWD's account balance began with 22,870 acre-feet and ended the year with 22,084 acre-feet.
+The decrease in their account was 786 acre-feet.
+This decrease was because the in-lieu deliveries to Mutual during the year were less than the evaporation losses, SWRCB releases, net snowmaking withdrawals and net wastewater exports.

 Table 3 of Appendix B also shows the status of Big Bear MWD's "Advance Account".
 This account represents the net amount of water Big Bear MWD has "borrowed" from Mutual for snowmaking in the Big Bear Lake watershed.
-In 2016, Big Bear MWD's advance account was zero throughout the year.
+In 2017, Big Bear MWD's advance account was zero throughout the year.